tonyh1306/OBRE-Vision-through-a-screen/README.md

 ##### Home Screen

 - Launch the app to see the main menu
-- Choose between Live Video Detection, Image Upload, or Text Recognition
+- Choose between Live Video Detection and Image Upload

 ##### Live Video Detection

-- Tap "Start Camera" to begin real-time object detection
 - Point camera at objects to detect them
 - Detected objects appear with bounding boxes
 - Audio feedback announces detected objects